>

 • UK, Brazil 10% (baseline)

-• De minimis threshold ($800) abolished on China and Hong Kong origin goods entering the US – takes effect from 2 May.
+• De minimis threshold ($800) abolished on China and Hong Kong origin goods entering the US – took effect from 2 May.

-• Duties will be enforced on low value consignments arriving containing goods of China origin either by sea or international postal services..
+• Duties enforced on low value consignments arriving containing goods of China origin either by sea or international postal services..

-• Goods sent by post from China or Hong Kong will face ad valorem duties of 120% of the value of the postal package, or a specific duty per item of $100 from 2 May until 31 May, rising to $200 per item from 1 June.
+• Goods sent by post from China or Hong Kong will face ad valorem duties of 120% of the value of the postal package, or a specific duty per item now at $200 per item from 1 June.

 • Threshold stays in place for now on other countries low value consignments but could be reviewed once revenue collection processes fully evaluated by US Administration.